U.S News & World Report Professional Ratings Explained

-- “Who reads United States news and world report”
+- “Who reads United States news and world report.”

-- “United States news ranking impact”
+- “United States News ranking impact.”

-So, the question arises, when it comes to ranking lawyers, what is the part of USWR.
-In September of 2010, a joint venture of USWR and Best Attorneys for the ranking of “Best Law Firms” was presented to the media.
-The most respected and oldest publication of legal profession peer-reviews is Best Lawyers, as alleged on their website.
+So the question arises, when it comes to ranking lawyers, how does it work?
+In September of 2010, USNWR and Best Attorneys presented to the media with their selections for the best lawyers.
+According to Best Lawyers’ website, the most respected and oldest publication of the legal profession’s peer-reviews is “Best Lawyers.”

 - 52,480 clients received client surveys.

-- Were any selected clients practicing law?
+- Were any of these so-called, selected clients practicing law?

 - What was the process of selecting attorneys not listed on the site Best Lawyers?

-- 2,314 marketing officers and 2,322 recruiting officers received a survey.
+- Two thousand three hundred fourteen marketing officers and 2,322 recruiting officers received a survey.

-- What is the reason these surveys were not categorized?
+- Why werent these surveys categorized?

-- 1,775 summer associates and 2,322 firm associates received surveys.
+- One thousand seven hundred seventy-five summer associates and 2,322 firm associates received surveys.

 The process for deciding the rank of law firms’ was: